 The bills would have an indeterminate, but likely negligible, fiscal impact on the Department of Treasury.
-The provisions of the bills may create certain administrative costs in administering the fund and amending tax forms to accommodate the checkoff, but these are expected to be minimal and will be absorbed through current appropriation levels.
+The provisions of the bill may create certain administrative costs in administering the fund and amending tax forms to accommodate the check-off, but these are expected to be minimal and will be absorbed through current appropriation levels.